-Stainless steel is known for being durable, and when you choose stainless steel cookware you’ll have a pot or pan with a built-in aluminum layer that distributes heat quickly and evenly.
+Stainless steel is known for being durable.
+When you choose stainless steel cookware you’ll have a pot or pan with a built-in aluminum layer that distributes heat quickly and evenly.

 There are a lot of pros to having stainless steel cookware.
-It’s a non-reactive type of cookware, and that means it doesn’t interact with certain kinds of foods.
-It’s not as expensive as other metal cookware like copper, and it’s dishwasher safe too.
+It’s a non-reactive type of cookware, so it will not interact with certain kinds of acidic foods like tomatoes.
+It’s not as expensive as other metal cookware like copper, and it is dishwasher safe too.

-Keep in mind when purchasing stainless steel cookware that, unless the pot or pan is reinforced by aluminum or copper, the heat conductivity may not be as efficient than with other materials.
+You’ll want to keep in mind when purchasing stainless steel cookware that, unless the pot or pan is reinforced by aluminum or copper, the heat conductivity may not be as efficient as with other materials.

-When you have non-stick cookware you have a sheer surface that food won’t stick to.
+With non-stick cookware, you have a sheer cooking surface that food will not stick to.
 This is the ideal pan for making eggs, flipping pancakes, or cooking fish.
 Home chefs love non-stick cookware because it conducts heat well.
 It’s also healthier because it lets you cook without oil or fat.

-You’ll want to always use plastic utensils or kitchen tools when cooking with non-stick pots and pans.
+A good tip for using non-stick cookware is to always use plastic utensils or kitchen tools because metal utensils will scratch the non-stick surface.
 Keep in mind that non-stick cookware can’t be used in the oven because it may break down in high heat.

 Are non-stick pots and pans safe to use?

 Non-stick cookware made with PFOA is non-toxic and safe to cook with, but there are a few cautions to keep in mind.
 These pans aren’t able to be placed in a high heat oven over 500 ºF as that may cause the pan to begin breaking down.
-Also, if your non-stick pan is scratched because of use with metal or other heavy duty utensil, you’ll want to replace it.
+Also, if your non-stick pan is scratched because of use with metal or other heavy-duty utensils, you’ll want to replace it.